RickBrannan/apostolic-fathers/README.md

 Initially focused on Greek, but I eventually want to get the Latin portions annotated as well.

 ## License
-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+This work (data) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

+The code (python scripts) are licensed under the MIT License.

 ## Apostolic Fathers Greek Morphology